ronan-s1/buyer_seller_system/README.md

-# Distributed Systems Assignment

-# Buyer-Seller System
+# Buyer-Seller System (Distributed Systems Assignment)

 This system simulates an electronic food marketplace with buyers and sellers.
 It allows multiple buyers to connect to sellers and perform various actions which are:
 - buying items